phpmyadmin/phpmyadmin/config.rst

 privilege on the *mysql.user (all columns except "Password")*, *mysql.db (all columns)* and *mysql.tables\_priv (all columns except "Grantor" and "Timestamp")* tables.
 This account is used to check what databases the user will see at login.

-Please see the :ref:`setup` on :ref:`authentication_modes` for more information.
-In phpMyAdmin versions before 2.2.5, those were called "stduser/stdpass".
+.. versionchanged:: 2.2.5
+    those were called "stduser/stdpass"

+.. seealso:: :ref:`setup`, :ref:`authentication_modes`

 .. config:option:: $cfg['Servers'][$i]['auth_type']